marnixnaber/Irissometry/README.md

 The irissometry implementation does the following:
 - Detects the eye's pupil in close-up videos using a starburst-like algorithm (see function detectPupil())
-- Tracks points and calculate distances within the iris (see function irissometry())
+- Tracks points and calculates distances within the iris (see function irissometry())
-- Spits out a matrix containing data about the pupil center coordinates, pupil size, iris feature distances, etc.
+- Outputs a matrix containing data about the pupil center coordinates, pupil size, iris feature distances, etc.
-- Saves output matrix in .mat file and .csv file
+- Saves the output matrix in .mat file and .csv file
 - Plots some graphs with pupil radius and position data over time (see plotResults.m)

 See "example.m" for an example code.
 Just run it, select one or more videos, and observe the magic.